Stephen Kaufer

-Stephen Kaufer (Steve Kaufer; born in 1962 or 1963 in Hollywood, California) was the founder and CEO of TripAdvisor.
+Stephen Kaufer (born September 7, 1962) is an American businessman who founded travel services company TripAdvisor.
 Kaufer launched TripAdvisor in 2000 with Langley Steinert, and was the company's president and chief executive officer from then until his retirement in 2022.

-Early life
+Early life and education

 Kaufer was born in Hollywood, California, which, he has written, is "truly a shocking notion if you know how unstruck I am by stars."
 His father, Alvin Kaufer, was an accomplished trial lawyer, who had grown up in an Orthodox Jewish household, but raised his own children in a Reform Jewish culture.
 Steve's mother had multiple sclerosis and was wheelchair bound by the time he was 13 and bedridden by the time he went to college.
 As the first of three children, he had to take on a lot responsibility, including, from the time he was 13, balancing the household checkbook.
 When he was 15, he obtained a special driver's license, enabling him to ferry his siblings around.
 His mother died in 1986.

 As a trial lawyer, Steve's father had always impressed on him the value of "articulate persuasion" and regularly engaged his eldest child in rigorous, dinner-table debate.
 As Stephen later recalled, "He would argue me into a corner, then at some point say, 'Switch!,' and I’d have to defend the opposite position.
 He would then deftly argue himself out of the corner he had just painted me into."

 Steve also took up fencing in high school and competed in the Junior Olympics at 16.
 There, he said, "[I] lost every bout.
 But I got better."
 Later, as an undergraduate at Harvard University, he made the varsity fencing team, eventually becoming its captain.

 At the outset of his college years at Harvard, Steve thought he would major in physics, but, he recalls, "I liked the pulleys-and-levers part, but not the extensive math."
 So, he ended up majoring in computer science, which he later described as "a bit of a backwater in academia then, but I liked the game of solving programming problems."

 Early career

 In 1985, after he had graduated from college, he co-founded CenterLine Software, a company that made programming and testing tools for software developers.
-In 1998, he and his co-owners sold half the assets, and the other half became CenterLine Development Systems, which his wife, Caroline Kaufer, headed.
+In 1998, he and his co-owners sold half the assets to Rational Software, and the other half became CenterLine Development Systems, which his wife, Caroline Kaufer, headed.